 Image source- Royal Enfield official website

-Always wear helmet while riding
+Always wear a helmet while riding

 and